Little Girls (Annie song)

 "Little Girls" is a song from the musical Annie.
-It was originally performed by Dorothy Loudon as the cruel orphanage keeper Miss Hannigan in the original cast of the show.
+It was originally performed by Dorothy Loudon as the cruel orphanage warden Miss Hannigan in the original cast of the show (1977).
 Other performances include those by Carol Burnett in the 1982 film of Annie, Kathy Bates in the 1999 made-for-tv version and Taraji P. Henson in the 2021 live TV version.
 A remixed version is performed by Cameron Diaz in her final acting role as Miss Colleen Hannigan in the 2014 update of the musical.